Fall Quarter 2017

 Oct 12: Nadeen Karputly (UCSD Ethnic Studies) “Ayad Akhtar and the Burden of Muslim-American Representation” SEQ 103, 5-6:30 pm

 Oct 19: Michael Callen (UCSD Rady School) “Using Mobile Money to Reduce Corruption and to Improve Government Salary Payments in Afghanistan” SSB 107, 3:30-5 pm

 Oct 26: Vikram Chandra (UCB English) “The Geek Sublime,” Round Table discussion with Lilly Irani, (UCSD Communication), Shayan Mookherjea (UCSD ECE), and Sanjay Nigam (UCSD Medical School) Co-sponsored with Science Studies, the Warren College Writing Program, and the Marshall College Dimensions of Culture Program, with support of the Indira Foundation; Seuss Room, Geisel Library, 4-6 pm

-Nov 2: “Tackling Malaria in South Asia” Round Table Discussion with Ethan Bier (UCSD Biology), Karthik Muralidharan (UCSD Economics) and Elizabeth Winzeler (UCSD Medical School).
+Nov 2: “Tackling Malaria in South Asia” Round Table Discussion with Ethan Bier (UCSD Biology), Karthik Muralidharan (UCSD Economics) and Elizabeth Winzeler (UCSD Pediatrics).
 CALIT2 Auditorium, 4-6 pm